solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 Vom Rath does not hold the ferrous sulfide for troilite, although it is not drawn by the magnet, but for pyrrhotite, because a richer amount of hydrogen sulfide arises during treatment with hydrochloric acid and a lot of sulfur is excreted.
 He set the content of pyrrhotite at 5.52%.

+The dark grey to black grains, up to two millimeters in size, occasionally show an utterly fine, very easily detached, whitened hull.

 ...